gabrielwright1/advanced-react/frontend/Notes.md

 -   Leverage the 'aria-busy=true' tag to represent when something is loading and use it to play a loader animation
 -   Use a fieldset to disable multiple elements of the form at once

+# Creating products using mutations

+What is the useMutation hook?

+-   Returns a tuple containing two values: 1) Mutate function, 2) Mutation result object {data, error, loading}

+What is the useQuery hook?

+-   Returns an object containing results {data, error, loading}

+What is a nested create?

+-   It allows us to create something like a photo and a product at the same time in a mutation (i.e. photo: {create: {image: $image, altText: $name}})